 6. You will be trusted by the public.

 For 17 consecutive years, nurses have outpaced other professions for honesty and ethics.
 According to the latest Gallup Poll, more than four in five Americans (84%) rated nurses as having “very high” or “high” honesty and ethical standards.
-And in case you wondered, car salespeople and members of Congress were at the bottom of the list.

 7. You will have opportunities for advancement.